 For many people with disabilities, meeting the requirements of a traditional job can be nearly impossible.
-But just because commuting or working long hours at time may be difficult, that doesn't mean the disabled can't be productive in the workplace.
+But just because commuting or working long hours at a time may be difficult, that doesn't mean the disabled can't be productive in the workplace.

-People with disabilities have skills, talents, and experiences that make them ideal employees, but may have physical limitations or a chronic medical condition that make it difficult to perform their duties in a traditional work environment.
+People with disabilities have skills, talents, and experiences that make them ideal employees but may have physical limitations or a chronic medical condition that make it difficult to perform their duties in a traditional work environment.
 The answer for many is to work from home.
 In fact, The American with Disabilities Act says that telecommuting -- a work from home job -- is a reasonable accommodation for people who are disabled.